Introduction to Laboratory Safety

 PI’s should report all injuries and safety incidents to EHS.

 Chemical inventory is maintained on EHSA Onsite.
 EHS can help direct personnel on how to enter, update and maintain their chemical inventory.
-Safety Data Sheets (SDS) are accessible online at MSDS.com.
+Safety Data Sheets (SDS) are accessible online at SDS.com.
 Personnel who receive occupational hazard exposure must receive proper health surveillance.
 Contact EHS if anyone will be exposed to:

 - Human blood or other potentially infectious materials